ericdraken/chrome-vpn/README.md

  * `NETWORK`           - CIDR network (IE 192.168.1.0/24), add a route to allows replies once the VPN is up.
  * `NETWORK6`          - CIDR IPv6 network (IE fe00:d34d:b33f::/64), add a route to allows replies once the VPN is up.
  * `OPENVPN_OPTS`      - Used to pass extra parameters to openvpn [full list](https://openvpn.net/community-resources/reference-manual-for-openvpn-2-4/).
+ * `TZ`                - Timezone string to use in the Docker container.
+ * `TEST_URL`          - URL for the health checks and testing VPN connectivity.

 ## Environment variable's keywords